Find Affordable College Courses

 Jacksonville, FL

-Out of the 8 schools in Florida that were part of this year’s ranking, University of North Florida landed the # 3 spot on the list.
+The in-demand bachelor’s degree programs at University of North Florida helped the school earn the #3 place on this year’s ranking of the most popular business/managerial economics schools in Florida.
 UNF is a fairly large public school located in the large city of Jacksonville.

 Women make up 26% of the managerial economics majors at the school.